casperlin0812-tech/TheNightsWatch/README.md

-# 🤖 Slobos & Mr. Juice Aternos Hosting
+# 🤖 Slobos & Mr. Juice Aternos Hosting Guide

 A Minecraft fella that helps keep an Aternos server online by automatically joining it using a Mineflayer-based entity.
 Perfect for SMPs or small multiplayer servers that shut down when no players are online.